tevren/biffbot/README.md

 # Biffbot

-Ruby gem to connect to diffbot's article api
+Ruby gem to connect to diffbot's APIs

 ## Installation